The #1 conference for localization professionals, networking, and industry innovation

 Born into a multicultural family of scientists, Marina paired her multilingual background with an eccentric childhood dream that led her to mastering 11 languages … and still counting.
 After working as translator, educator, consultant, and more, Marina turned to exploring the elementary particles of language in her PhD research on Nanosyntax.
 In 2014, she exchanged academic life for the high-paced world of localization and is currently leading the Linguistic AI Services division at RWS.
 In her spare time, Marina still reads about science and engages in research inspired by the vast amount of data she encounters in her daily work.

-Nova Patch (they/them) is Director of Internationalization & Localization at Shutterstock, with over two decades of experience working at the intersection of language, technology, and culture.
+Nova Patch (they/them) is Director of Internationalization & Localization at Shutterstock, with over two decades of experience at the intersection of language, technology, and culture.
 Drawing on a background in software engineering and product management, they have led the expansion of global platforms into more than 30 languages through scalable, inclusive, and culturally grounded localization approaches.
-A lifetime individual member of the Unicode Consortium and co-founder of Shutterstock’s LGBTQ+ employee resource group, Nova is committed to advancing open standards and creating digital experiences that support diverse users worldwide.

 Growing up in a multicultural environment and immersed in localization from an early age, Dominique Puls built a deep connection to languages, culture, and global communication.
 Today, as Global Chief Revenue Officer for Seprotec, she helps organizations turn complexity into clarity, aligning people, processes, and technology to make multilingual operations scalable, relevant, and future-ready.
 With over 15 years of experience, she bridges strategy and execution, from AI-enabled localization and workflow design to commercial and organizational transformation.
 Known for her collaborative, hands-on style, Dominique shares practical insights drawn from real-world leadership and change.